Geometric realization via unoriented bordism and a counterexample to Singer's conjecture for the sixth algebraic transfer: Introduction

-It is well-established that $Sq^0$ is a monomorphism in positive stems of ${\rm Ext}_{\mathscr A}^{q, q+n}(\mathbb F_2, \mathbb F_2)$ for $q < 5,$ thereby implying the absence of any critical element for $q < 5.$ Remarkably, H\uhorn ng's work \cite[Theorem 5.9]{Hung} states that Singer's Conjecture \ref{gtSi} is not valid, if the algebraic transfer detects the critical elements.
+It is well-established that $Sq^0$ is a monomorphism in positive stems of ${\rm Ext}_{\mathscr A}^{q, q+n}(\mathbb F_2, \mathbb F_2)$ for $q < 5,$ thereby implying the absence of any critical element for $q < 5.$ Remarkably, H\uhorn ng's work \cite[Theorem 5.9]{Hung} states that Singer's Conjecture \ref{gtSi} is not valid if the algebraic transfer detects critical elements.

-In \cite{Phuc3}, we proved that the non-zero element $D_2\in {\rm Ext}^{6, 6+26}_{\mathscr A}(\mathbb F_2, \mathbb F_2) $ is critical, but it is not in the image of $Tr_6(\mathbb F_2).$ Thus, the condition under which Hung's work \cite{Hung} would imply a negation of the conjecture was not met, and as we showed in \cite{Phuc3}, Conjecture \ref{gtSi} remains valid for bidegree $(6, 6+26).$ This result, which was previously calculated entirely by hand, has been re-verified using the novel algorithm in the present work, yielding consistent results.
+In \cite{Phuc3}, we proved that the non-zero element $D_2\in {\rm Ext}^{6, 6+58}_{\mathscr A}(\mathbb F_2, \mathbb F_2) $ is critical, but it is not in the image of $Tr_6(\mathbb F_2).$ Thus, the condition under which Hung's work \cite{Hung} would imply a negation of the conjecture was not met, and as we showed in \cite{Phuc3}, Conjecture \ref{gtSi} remains valid for bidegree $(6, 6+58).$ This result, which was previously calculated entirely by hand, has been successfully re-verified using the algorithmic framework developed in the present work, yielding consistent results.